jgd-solutions/jgd-cmake-modules/README.md

 ## External requirements

-The source of external requirements are not defined in CMake.
+The provider of external requirements are not defined in CMake.
 This keeps the project agnostic to C++ package managers, system package managers, etc.
 All external requirements are to be found with find_package() and target_link_libraries()

-## Superprojects and subprojects

-These are wrong.
-They leak information between projects and provide no configuration granularity.

 ## Components